Part I: Building a Homesite

 A few years later my daughter, Dorene, came for a visit.
 I insisted she sleep on the cache platform.
 There wasn’t room in my tiny iglu and the cache provided protection from the black bear I had seen recently in the neighborhood.

-At first, I covered the roof with a plastic tarp, but later on I flew in some crimped aluminum sheeting and made a sturdier covering.
+We covered the roof with a plastic tarp knowing this would not last, but protected the storage for now.
+Later on I flew in some crimped aluminum sheeting and made a sturdier covering.

 I thought the cache was high enough, but it took some experience for me to realize how far a big grizzly bear can reach.
 To be safe, the floor of a cache needs to be 10 ½ feet above the ground.